bpsilva/compiler-01_lexical_analysis/README.md

 The result will be a list of all tokens found in the file provided or an error in case of lexical problems.

-Besides that, a hash table containing all the valid literals and symbols is provided.
+Besides that, a hash table containing all the valid literals and symbols is created.

 ==================================================